Reconnection Retreats

 Accommodation and Pricing

-The base cost for the five-day retreat is $785 per person.
+The base cost for the two-night retreat is $395 per person and the four-night retreat is $785 per person.
 To keep this offering as affordable as possible, this price includes access to our campgrounds for you to set up your own tent.

-We also have multiple cozy accommodation offerings for you to choose from below.
+We also have modestly priced accommodation offerings for you to choose from when you book.

 All sleeping arrangements encapsulate the rich heritage of the former Tibetan Buddhist who lived on this land, as they themselves constructed the buildings.
 True to Buddhist design; the dwellings are simple, yet comfortable and clean, while also being surrounded by nature.